ricardojpinheiro/utils/README.md

 ## wc
 Counts how many bytes, characters, words and lines from a given file.
 If you doesn't use any parameters, it will print bytes, words and lines.
-> I'll change to the standard Pascal textfile read routine (sequential
-> read), it would be faster.

 ## sleep
 ## ttime (time)